StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/comment-on-case-alert.md

 <!-- md:permission `manageComment` -->

-This topic provides step-by-step instructions for adding comments to a [case](about-cases.md) or an [alert](../alerts/about-alerts.md) in TheHive.
+Add comments to a [case](about-cases.md) or an [alert](../alerts/about-alerts.md) in TheHive to provide feedback or leave notes for your team.
 Comments are visible to all organizations that share the case or alert.

-Use this procedure to provide feedback or leave notes for your team.

 <h2>Procedure</h2>